-- □ Types in E2E-ICD are mapped to their reasonable equivalents: INTEGER to int, FLOAT to double, BOOLEAN to Bool (bool with stdbool.h) and the STRING, FILE and FOLDER types to character arrays.
-In future versions, it is possible that the arithmetic types will be mapped to a different type (e.g. int32_t). - □ TIME values are mapped to osfi_timevalue_t, which is a typedef to a struct type that is layout-compatible with the C++/FFI version. - □ 1-D "list" types are generally mapped to arrays except in the CLP class.
-Matrices (described in the general API as "lists of lists") are represented by linear (1D) arrays containing the matrix elements in row-major order. - □ Access to ARRAY parameters is provided using the the "getArrayValue" approach described in §4.2.3.4.
-It is implemented as getLeafVectorT functions that take the desired slice indices.
+- □ Types in E2E-ICD are mapped to their reasonable equivalents: INTEGER to int32_t, FLOAT to double, BOOLEAN to Bool (bool with stdbool.h) and the STRING, FILE and FOLDER types to character arrays (osfi_ownstr/file_t for scalars). - □ TIME values are mapped to osfi_timevalue_t, which is a typedef to a struct type that is layout-compatible with the C++/FFI version. - □ Vectors and matrices are represented by a set of types osfi_vecT_t and osfi_matT_t that provide direct access from C to all elements. - □ Access to ARRAY parameters is provided using the the "getArrayValue" approach described in §4.2.3.4.
+It is implemented as getArrayLeafT functions that take the desired slice indices. - □ Memory is allocated automatically for all data objects, and attached to the lifetime of the objects mentioned above.
+Users only need to manually release those two.